Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorchester, Dorset, DT2 7LA – 01300 341319

 Parents are responsible for ensuring that their child attends school regularly, punctually, properly equipped and in a fit condition to learn.

-If a child is prevented for any reason from attending, or is late, parents are requested to notify the school as soon as possible on the each day of absence - by phone call or message.
+If a child is prevented for any reason from attending, or is late, parents are requested to notify the school as soon as possible on each day of absence - by phone call or message.

 A pupil’s absence from school must be considered as unauthorised until a satisfactory explanation is received.